Vacant Council Office / Caretaker or Appointee / Five Year Prohibition Seeking Election / Charter Amendment / November 2026 Ballot

 Brief

-Councilmember Monica Rodriguez, seconded by Bob Blumenfield, introduced a motion proposing a charter amendment that would prevent anyone appointed or hired as a caretaker to fill a vacant city council office from being eligible to run for election to that seat for a five-year period.
-The motion seeks to place this amendment on the November 2026 ballot.
-The file is currently pending in the Rules, Elections and Intergovernmental Relations Committee, with a scheduled hearing on May 21, 2026.
+Councilmember Monica Rodriguez, seconded by Bob Blumenfield, introduced a motion to place a charter amendment on the November 2026 ballot.
+The measure would prohibit any person appointed or serving as a caretaker to fill a vacant Los Angeles City Council seat from running for election to that same seat for a period of five years.
+The motion is currently pending in the Rules, Elections and Intergovernmental Relations Committee, which continued the item on June 15, 2026 without setting a specific return date.

 Full summary